aaronparker/azurevirtualdesktop/README.md

 * Host pools and application groups to be created in the target regions
 * An AVD workspace per region

-#### 2_customimage.bicep
+#### 2_customImage.bicep

-`2_customimage.bicep` defines custom images to be created in the target regions.
+`2_customImage.bicep` defines custom images to be created in the target regions.
 Images are defined in `regions.json` including whether images are enabled for that region with `"deployImages": true`.

 Not all regions support Azure Image Builder, see [Regions](https://learn.microsoft.com/en-us/azure/virtual-machines/image-builder-overview?tabs=azure-powershell#regions).
 You may need to create images in a region different to where AVD session hosts are deployed into.
 Ensure the `replicationRegions` in `regions.json` is defined with the target for replicated images.

-#### 4_sessionhosts.bicep
+#### 4_sessionHosts.bicep

-`4_sessionhosts.bicep` is used to deploy session hosts from a custom image.
+`4_sessionHosts.bicep` is used to deploy session hosts from a custom image.
 This template requires parameters to be set in the file - it does not read `regions.json`.
-If you're at this stage, you can use this Bicep template or [WVDAdmin](https://www.itprocloud.com/wvdadmin/) to deploy session hosts.
+If you're at this stage, you can use this Bicep template or Nerdio Manager to deploy session hosts.

 ### Validate Deployment